pac4j/pac4j/documentation/docs/clients.md

 ## 5) AJAX requests

-For an indirect client, if the user tries to access a protected url, he will be redirected to the identity provider for login.
+For an indirect client, if the user tries to access a protected URL, he will be redirected to the identity provider for login.

 Though, if the incoming HTTP request is an AJAX one, no redirection will be performed and a 401 error page will be returned.